 You now have a PDF file in your current working directory called expense_reports.pdf

 .
-Open it up with a PDF reader and you’ll find all three expense reports together in the same PDF file.
+Open it up with a PDF viewer, and you’ll find all three expense reports together in the same PDF file.

 Merging PDFs With .merge()

-To merge two or more PDFs, use PdfFileMerger.merge()
+To merge two or more PDF files, use PdfMerger.merge()

 .
 This method is similar to .append()

-, except that you must specify where in the output PDF to insert all of the content from the PDF you are merging.
+, except that you must specify where in the output PDF to insert all of the content from the PDF that you’re merging.

 Take a look at an example.
 Goggle, Inc. prepared a quarterly report but forgot to include a table of contents.
 Peter Python noticed the mistake and quickly created a PDF with the missing table of contents.
 Now he needs to merge that PDF into the original report.

-Both the report PDF and the table of contents PDF can be found in the quarterly_report/
+You can find both the report PDF and the table of contents PDF in the quarterly_report/

 folder.
 The report is in a file called report.pdf